AppachchiCodes/AppachchiCodes/README.md

 Engineer.
 Builder.
 Professional tinkerer of both code and circuits.

-Moving into 30's yes i know! (still 29 though;))
+Moving into 30's yes i know!
-Chaos is just a puzzle I happen to be really good at solving Pattern recognition x 100 😉
+Chaos is just a puzzle I happen to be really good at solving some god level pattern recognition

 I’m currently sharpening my teeth on C and C++, while cooking up advanced Python projects that actually do more than just sit there and look pretty.